 In my Google Spreadsheet, the tabId is papi.

 Now put your endpoint into the URL field, Choose GET method, check on Parse response, and click on OK button.

 Now run this module, right-click on the module, and click on Run this module only.
 You will see the result.

 Now, we need a second module, called Iterator.
 Click on the green color tools icon in Tools to select Iterator and connect with the first HTTP module.

-Click on the Iterator to iterate our Airtable records to filter the data we want to push into Algolia.
+Click on the Iterator to iterate our Google rows to filter the data we want to push into Algolia.
 You will see a module with an Array label.
-Click on the input box and select array records by click on that.
+Click on the input box and select array data by click on that.

 Now, we need our third module Aggregate to JSON to make JSON Array from the Iterator module.
 To add JSON Aggregator, click on Plus Icon on the button to search for JSON and select Aggregate to JSON option.

 You will see two input fields ↓

 - Data structure– Your data schema that you want to push into Algolia

 In the Data structure field, click on Add button and give a name to your data structure and add items you want to push.